Front Page › Forums › Government › Divestment

 The divestment requirement must be enforced.
 This means an elected or appointed official cannot begin their term while they still have business or investment interests that violate this requirement.
 The best way for a serious public servant to proceed is to sell their interests prior to the election, so that if they win they are ready for public office and there will not be any delays related to selling their interests.
 If they lose they still have all their money and could build or invest in something new, or get a job, or retire.

-Violating the divestment requirement by acquiring new interests, directly or indirectly, while in office would be a criminal act and an impeachable offense.
+Violating the divestment requirement by acquiring new interests, directly or indirectly, during the divestment period would be a criminal act and an impeachable offense.

 The business interests or assets must be gone — transferring them to children, or into a trust where they can later be recovered or controlled by the official, would not meet the intent of this proposal.
 The best way is to sell the business or assets in the market and put the money into a professionally managed and publicly available stock fund until the official’s divestment period ends.